-With the entry into force of the EU Climate Law, the goal of climate neutrality by 2050 will soon be legally binding for the EU collectively.
+With the entry into force of the EU Climate Law, the goal of climate neutrality by 2050 is now legally binding for the EU collectively.
 Many EU Member States have also set an explicit goal of carbon neutrality nationally (incl.
 France, Hungary, Ireland, Latvia, Portugal, Spain, Slovakia = all for 2050) with several countries now aiming at earlier dates (Finland: 2035; Austria: 2040; Sweden, Germany: 2045).

 The term “climate neutrality” implies by definition that a net-zero emission balance is found, between remaining actual emissions and carbon sinks to compensate them.
 The new EU2030 target is also such a “net” target now – without there being a specific quantitative goal for the sinks element.

-This virtual expert meeting will focus on the role of both natural and technical options for Carbon Dioxide Removal (CDR) in specific Member States current approaches to reaching climate neutrality.
-It will also seek to identify what steps towards implementation are being taken at this point and what challenges arise in this context.
+This virtual expert meeting discussed the role of both natural and technical options for Carbon Dioxide Removal (CDR) in the Member States current approaches to reaching climate neutrality.
+The event brought together experts involved in the preparation and implementation of national long-term climate strategies from Austria, Bulgaria, Denmark, Finland, France, Germany, Italy, Latvia, Poland, Portugal, Slovenia and Sweden.

 The event featured content inputs from representatives of national governmental institutions of Finland and Sweden – two countries with some of the earliest climate neutrality targets in the world, who discussed their countries’ approaches to develop workable solutions to generate negative emissions: